opnfv/vswitchperf/docs/design/vswitchperf_design.rst

 The controlled classes provide basic primitive operations.
 The Controllers sequence and co-ordinate these primitive operation in to useful actions.
-For instance the vswitch_controller_PVP can be used to bring any vSwitch (that implements the primitives defined in IVSwitch) into the configuration required by the Phy-to-Phy  Deployment Scenario.
+For instance the vswitch_controller_p2p can be used to bring any vSwitch (that implements the primitives defined in IVSwitch) into the configuration required by the Phy-to-Phy  Deployment Scenario.